 District Meeting Resolution Process

 League members are divided into six regional districts across the Commonwealth.
-Each year, prior to the Annual Summit, these districts meet to review legislation and consider resolutions recommending positions on policy issues.
+Each year, prior to the Municipal Leadership Summit, these districts meet to review legislation and consider resolutions recommending positions on policy issues.
 Resolutions adopted at district meetings are forwarded to The League’s Board of Directors and Resolutions Committee for review and consideration.
 Adopted resolutions are presented to the general membership at the Annual Business Meeting.

 Resolutions adopted at our 2018 Summit included: support for decriminalization of possession of small amounts of marijuana; support for an electronics recycling program in PA; support for an active role from the Commonwealth in developing a robust recycling market; opposition to state collection of the Earned Income Tax; support for an amendment to the Right-to-Know Law to address commercial requests; and support for an amendment to the Fireworks Law to allow more local control.
 These resolutions have been incorporated into the 2018 Policy Statement.

-The League’s Resolutions Committee meets once a year at the Annual Summit.
+The League’s Resolutions Committee meets once a year at the Municipal Leadership Summit.
 At that time, the Committee considers the resolutions that originated from the districts, individual municipalities, the Legislative Committee or from the Board of Directors.
 The Resolutions Committee reports to the voting delegates at the Annual Business Meeting those resolutions recommended for adoption.